Meeting Discuss Security Arrangements For Muharram - UrduPoint

 Meeting Discuss Security Arrangements For Muharram

-Chief Secretary Khyber Pakhtunkhwa Nadeem Aslam Chaudhary and Inspector General Police (IGP), Akhtar Hayat Khan here Wednesday jointly chaired a meeting to discuss security arrangements for Muharram
+District Police Officer Muhammad Umar Khan on Tuesday chaired a meeting to discuss security arrangements for maintaining peace on Muharram

-PESHAWAR, (UrduPoint / Pakistan Point News - 26th Jun, 2024) Chief Secretary Khyber Pakhtunkhwa Nadeem Aslam Chaudhary and Inspector General Police (IGP), Akhtar Hayat Khan here Wednesday jointly chaired a meeting to discuss security arrangements for Muharram.
+KOHAT, (UrduPoint / Pakistan Point News - 2nd Jul, 2024) District Police Officer Muhammad Umar Khan on Tuesday chaired a meeting to discuss security arrangements for maintaining peace on Muharram.

-Additional Chief Secretary Home, Member board of Revenue, concerned secretaries, commissioners, deputy commissioners, security officials and other officers participated in the meeting.
+The meeting was attended by sub divisional police officers, Station House Officers and police personnel assigned duties for Muharram.

-The meeting was informed by Additional Chief Secretary Home Department, Muhammad Abid Majeed that a control room would be set up in Home Department to liaise and closely monitor Muharram activities.
+The meeting was told that section 144 would be imposed and egress and ingress points of the district would be under strict surveillance.
+It was informed that large Muharram processions would be monitored by drone cameras and video recording of meetings and processions would also be done.

 Recent Stories